-- The Headteacher will liaise with the Local Authority and relevant bodies when and with school technical staff when necessary in cases of online safety incidents. - The Headteacher and (at least) another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff. - The Headteacher is responsible for ensuring that the Online Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Headteacher will deal with incidents alongside the Online Safety Coordinator and decide on whether the investigation / action / sanctions are necessary. - The Senior Leadership Team will receive regular monitoring reports from the Online Safety Co-ordinator.
+- The Headteacher has a duty of care for ensuring the safety (including online safety) of members of the school community, though the day to day responsibility for online safety will be delegated to the E-Safety Co-ordinator. - The Headteacher and (at least) another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff. - The Headteacher is responsible for ensuring that the E-Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Headteacher will deal with incidents alongside the E-safety Coordinator and decide on whether the investigation / action / sanctions are necessary. - The Senior Leadership Team will receive regular monitoring reports from the E-Safety Co-ordinator.

-3.3 Online Safety Lead:
+3.3 Online Safety Coordinator / Officer:

-- takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the school online safety policies / documents - ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - provides training and advice for staff - receives reports of online safety incidents and creates a log of incidents to inform future online safety developments, - meets annually with Online Safety Governor to discuss current issues, review incident logs and filtering / change control logs - attends relevant Governors' meetings - reports regularly to Senior Leadership Team - The Online Safety Lead will deal with incidents alongside the Headteacher and decide on whether the investigation / action / sanctions are necessary. - Holds regular meetings with the Digital Leaders
+- leads the E-Safety Group - takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the school online safety policies / documents - ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - provides training and advice for staff - receives reports of online safety incidents and creates a log of incidents to inform future online safety developments, - meets annually with E-Safety Governor to discuss current issues, review incident logs and filtering / change control logs - attends relevant meeting / committee of Governors - reports regularly to Senior Leadership Team - The E-safety Coordinator will deal with incidents alongside the Headteacher and decide on whether the investigation / action / sanctions are necessary.